sdonovan001/model-serving/README.md

 | Features | Containerized, NOT suitable for production | Containerized, API gateway, suitable for production | Model (training, deployment, monitoring), Model Registry, suitable for production |

 ### Explore Alternatives
 The examples below are all serving up a model that predicts cab fares (label: FARE) based on the trip distance and duration (features: TRIP_MILES, TRIP_MINUTES).
 The model was trained using TensorFlow and Keras and has been saved in TensorFlow's SavedModel format in the saved_models directory of this repo.
-Model training details can be found in my [ml-linear-regression](https://github.com/sdonovan001/ml-linear-regression) repo.
 * [Serving via Local Deployment](/local/README.md)
 * [Serving via Cloud Run](/cloud_run/README.md)
 * [Serving via Vertex AI](/vertex_ai/README.md)

+:warning: Model training details for this model can be found in my [ml-linear-regression](https://github.com/sdonovan001/ml-linear-regression) repo. :warning: